Writing a Competitive Research Grant Proposal

 This workshop covers writing grant proposals for all types of grants, including NIH, NSF, and foundations.
 It is co-sponsored by the Office of Research and is presented by Jill Jividen, PhD.

-During the last 30 minutes of the presentation, the following panel of successful researchers will discuss navigating the competitive grant landscape and the review process:
+During the last 30 minutes of the presentation, a panel of successful researchers will discuss navigating the competitive grant landscape and the review process.
+The panelists are:

-- Geoffrey Murphy, PhD, Research Professor, MBNI; Professor, Molecular & Integrative Physiology
+- Carrie Lumeng, MD, PhD, Associate Professor, Pediatrics and Molecular & Integrative Physiology

 Following this workshop, you will be able to: